PROTECT successfully launched in Brussels

 Current Refugee Protection System and the Way Forward

 In the first conference session, Magennis went into more detail about the achievements and expectations of the Global Refugee Compact and the Global Refugee Forum, while Woollard posed the question “Do European Asylum Procedures meet the protection and burden-sharing requirements of Global Refugee Compact”?
-The video below show Magennis’ and Woollard’s full talks in the first conference session, along with an in-depth presentation of Protect, by Protect’s Principal Investigator, Hakan Sicakkan.
-Professor Sicakkan initiated Protect, and manages the project from University of Bergen, Norway.
+The video below show Magennis’ and Woollard’s full talks in the first conference session, along with an in-depth presentation of Protect by our project leader, Hakan G. Sicakkan, who initiated Protect and manages the project from the University of Bergen, Norway.

 Presenting Protect Work Packages

-Throughout the conference representatives from Protect’s eleven partner universities shared their expertise, posed questions and engaged in discussions and conversations with other key speakers and conference attendees.
+Throughout the conference representatives from Protect’s eleven partner universities shared their expertise, posed questions, and engaged in discussions and conversations with key speakers and conference attendees.
 In the second conference session, the Protect Work Package leaders engaged in a roundtable presentation of Protect’s Work Packages.

 Lessons Learned from Past Research on Migration and Refugees